Miami: Geology

 The surface bedrock under the Miami area is called Miami oolite or Miami limestone.
 This bedrock is covered by a thin layer of soil, and is no more than 50 ft thick.
 Miami limestone formed as the result of the drastic changes in sea level associated with recent glacial periods, or ice ages.
 Beginning some 130,000 years ago, the Sangamonian Stage raised sea levels to approximately 25 ft above the current level.
 All of southern Florida was covered by a shallow sea.
 Several parallel lines of reef formed along the edge of the submerged Florida plateau, stretching from the present Miami area to what is now the Dry Tortugas.

-The area behind this reef line was, in fact, a large lagoon, and the Miami limestone formed throughout the area from the deposition of oolites and the shells of bryozoans.
+The area behind this reef line was a large lagoon.
+Miami limestone formed throughout the area from the deposition of oolites and the shells of bryozoans.
 Starting about 100,000 years ago, the Wisconsin glaciation began lowering sea levels, exposing the floor of the lagoon.
 By 15,000 years ago, the sea level had dropped 300 to 350 ft below the current level.
 The sea level rose quickly after that, stabilizing at the current level about 4,000 years ago, leaving the mainland of South Florida just above sea level.

 Beneath the plain lies the Biscayne Aquifer, a natural underground source of fresh water that extends from southern Palm Beach County to Florida Bay.
 It comes closest to the surface around the cities of Miami Springs and Hialeah.
 Most of the Miami metropolitan area obtains its drinking water from the Biscayne Aquifer.
 As a result of the aquifer, it is not possible to dig more than 15 to 20 ft beneath the city without hitting water, which impedes underground construction, though some underground parking garages exist.
 For this reason, the mass transit systems in and around Miami are elevated or at-grade.

-Most of the western fringes of the city border the Everglades, a tropical marshland covering most of the southern portion of Florida.
+Most of the western fringes of Miami border the Everglades, a tropical marshland covering most of the southern portion of Florida.
 Alligators that live in the marshes have ventured into Miami communities and onto major highways.